gidlov/copycat/README.md

 Copycat - A PHP Scrapping Class
 =====================

-You may find more info on gidlov.com/copycat
+You *may* find more info on [gidlov.com/copycat][1]

 ## Yet another scrapping class ##
-I didn’t do much research before I wrote this class, so there is probably something similar out there, and certainly some more capable solution.
-A Python version of this class is under development.
+I didn’t do much research before I wrote this class, so there is probably something similar out there, and certainly some more decent solution. _A Python version of this class is under development_.

 But still, I needed a class that could pick out selected pieces from a web page, with regular expression, show or save it.
 I also needed to be able to save files and or pictures, and also specify or complete a current file name.